apache/tvm/docs/dev/device_target_interactions.rst

 --------------------------

-This documented is intended for developers interested in understanding how the TVM framework interacts with specific API interacts, or who may want to implement support for a new API or new hardware.
+This documented is intended for developers interested in understanding how the TVM framework interacts with specific device APIs, or who may want to implement support for a new API or new hardware.

 There are three main aspects that must be implemented for any new